How to quantify your work accomplishments (with examples)

 Quote feedback: "Received 5-star rating from stakeholder: 'Best presentation I've seen this quarter'"

-Here are success indicators examples organized by role.
+Here are real quantifiable impact examples organized by role.
 Each one follows the quantification formula and shows what strong impact statements look like in practice.
+These are the kinds of entries you would put in a brag document or use when building a promotion case.

 Product Designer Examples: